 While it does have revenue-producing opportunities, it was engineered to be a public service.
 It’s wired to assure that the initial listings are free, while discount offers, extended information, preferred display and print listings are extra.

-"We’re hosting demos of the platform every day from March 23-April 3 at 1 p.m.
-Eastern, including Saturdays and Sundays,” said Ostendorf.
+"We’re hosting demos of the platform every day through April 10,” said Ostendorf.
 “We’re trying to get the word out there and help publishers remind their communities of the essential role they provide.
 This is an important opportunity for local publishers to shine.”

 Ostendorf said Creative Circle’s unique history and skill sets allowed its team to identify this need and fill it quickly.